open/close all folders

 - Wicked Stepfather: To Oscar

 Voiced by: Tomokazu Seki (Japanese), Oscar Flores (Latin American Spanish)

 - Long-Haired Pretty Boy

 - Nice Guy: The only one able to make him behave less nice is Hermann.
-That should tell you something.
+That should tell people something.

 - Princely Young Man: He actually is the heir to his dad's family's riches, but utterly refuses to pay for his stepdad's debts.
 There would be only one way to get him to do so: have him divorce Hilda, whom Oscar adores and defends whenever he can, an of course the greedy Hermann won't do that.

 - The Snark Knight

 Voiced by: Romi Park (Japanese), Jose Gilberto Vilchis (Latin-American Spanish), Juan Navarro (European Spanish)

 - Always Someone Better: Always saw himself as inferior to his more assertive twin brother Keith.

 - Deconstructed Trope: How many Rich People tropes are smashed to pieces through this guy?